John-Salame/Datacenter-Scale-Computing-Project/README.md

 ##### Variety: Requests in Parallel
 Now we run two timing scripts in parallel with 50 requests each.

-* Total Request Time: 101.42 ms average using the `time_program.py` script (100 iterations).
+* Total Request Time using the `time_program.py` script (100 iterations):
+* * 107.48 ms for all files
+* * 136.59 ms for images
+* * 54.41 ms for non-images
 * Time taken by REST server:
 * * 126.54 ms for images (averaging the last 5 results)
 * * 50.14 ms for non-images (averaging the last 5 results)
 * Time taken by worker:
 * * 104.16 seconds for images (averaging the last 5 results)
 * * 8.64 ms for non-images (averaging the last 5 results)

 With 4 scripts in parallel doing 25 requests each, the time per request jumps even higher.
-With 4 clients at once, the average request time is 176.35 ms.
+With 4 clients at once, the average request time is as follows:

+* 170.75 ms for all files
+* 222.39 ms for images
+* 86.68 ms for non-images